 But this humidity was not going to dampen the spirits of the group.
 They charged on regardless, admiring the moat along the city wall that is now a stunning golf course created by the Americans and the Jolly Bee tableaus spreading some jollity and bonhomie along the way!
 Ronnie, our guide, told us Jolly Bee is the most successful example of entrepreneurship in Philippines – a fast food chain even McDonald’s hasn’t been able to challenge!

 Walking on the wall, we went past Manila University and suddenly found our way blocked by a gate!
 Even our guide seemed surprised by this little barrier.
 Surely, it was a new development.
-We backtracked, got down to the street and walked back to enter ‘Baluarte de San Diego Gardens’.
+So, we backtracked, got down to the street and walked back to enter ‘Baluarte de San Diego Gardens’.
 Inside the garden was a 16th-century rampart that was constructed to fend off the high-frequency attacks by the Chinese pirates.

-Art meets Heritage
+Art Meets Heritage

 The church building doesn’t only seem imposing and indestructible, it truly is.
 It has withstood calamitous damage multiple times at the hands of raging fires, enemy attacks and high-intensity earthquakes.